Rani Ki Vav Stepwell – Legacy Of The Queen of Patan, Gujarat

 Top View of Rani ki Vav

-Rani ki Vav – an ornate step well or stepwell that a queen had built in the memory of her husband, is the 2014 UNESCO world heritage site entry from India.
-There are many step wells in this area, one right behind this big step well.
-But all of them put together cannot match the grandeur of Rani Ki Vav.
-It is not only magnificent in terms of size.
-But also the decorations that make it as much a work of art as a place of utility value.
+Rani Ki Vav is not only magnificent in terms of size but its intricate sculptures make it a work of art while being a place of utility.
 The whole structure is below the ground level.
-So when we were approaching it after buying the tickets, what we could see was green manicured lawns with pathways leading to a kind of hole in the ground.
+So when we walked towards it after buying the tickets, all we could see was green manicured lawns with pathways leading to a kind of hole in the ground.

 Brahma, Vishnu and Shiva sculptures